tommyShcherby/onPremSQLab/README.md

 Kickstart file, Ansible Playbook

-###### Appendix A. Virtual Machine Creation Procedure
+###### Appendix A. Virtual Machine Setup Procedure

 A .vhdx format, fixed size virtual disk is created first, with the capacity stated in the VM requirements.

 Type 2 VM is selected.
+The fixed size virtual disk is attached in the creation wizard.

 A Hyper-V VM gets created with 1 vCPU assigned.
 If required for a particular VM an additional vCPU will be added after creation to match the requirements.

 A vDVD containing the .iso is added under the SCSI Controller after the VM creation.

-A VHD prepared as described in Appendix A is added under the SCSI Controller after the VM creation.
+A VHD prepared as described in Appendix B is added under the SCSI Controller after the VM creation.

 The Secure Boot template is changed to Microsoft UEFI Certificate Authority.